gurucb/tsdbsbenchmark/README.md

     5. Bulk load will be stated with various parameters optimal for each database (configurations to be taken from JSON)
     6. Parallelism should be configured.

-3. Component: Query Generation
+3. *Component: Query Generator*
     1. TODO

-4. Component: Query Execution
+4. *Component: Query Execution*
     1. TODO

-5. Component: Result Aggregation and Reporting
+5. *Component: Result Aggregator and Reportor*
     1. TODO